-If you’re having issues with your student loan servicer and can’t resolve them, you can always contact a student loan ombudsman.
+If you’re having issues with your student loan servicer or lender and can’t resolve them, you can always contact a student loan ombudsman.
 An ombudsman reviews both sides of the problem to help identify a solution.

-What is a student loan ombudsman?
+- What a student loan ombudsman does

-If your account is wrongfully in default or the balance is incorrect, an ombudsman can intervene.
+If your account is wrongfully in default or the balance is incorrect, a student loan ombudsman can intervene.

 A student loan ombudsman is a neutral contact, meaning they are not your advocate in a dispute.
-But they also are not on the loan servicer’s side, either.
+But they are not on the loan servicer’s side, either.
 The ombudsman enters the conflict from a neutral standpoint.
 They then evaluate the data and enable both parties to come to a resolution.

 An ombudsman can’t overturn decisions, but they can create an argument to present to the lender or collection agency.
-The ombudsman can help the decision makers make an informed ruling, which can help give you relief.
+The ombudsman can help the decision-makers make an informed ruling, which can help give you relief.

 A student loan ombudsman can assist with many issues, including:

-- loan balance discrepancies
+- Loan balance and payment discrepancies

-- explaining interest or default charges
+- Explaining interest or default charges

-- identifying repayment options
+- Identifying repayment options

-Incorrect loan balance
+1. Incorrect loan balance

 If your account balance has the wrong total, contact your loan servicer directly.
 You can gather bank statements or payment confirmation emails, and submit your proof to them.

-When you contact the loan servicer, record the date, time, and name of any person you speak with and follow up via email or in writing.
-Save the originals of any payments, receipts, or emails about your issue.
+When you contact the loan servicer, record the date, time and name of any person you speak with and follow up via email or in writing.
+Save the originals of any payments, receipts or emails about your issue.
 If you make payments electronically, download and save copies of the confirmation notifications.

-If the loan servicer asks you to submit documentation, send in copies via certified mail, so you have a record of when they received it.
+If the loan servicer asks you to submit documentation, send in copies via certified mail so you have a record of when they received it.

-Inaccurate credit report
+2. Inaccurate credit report